 The GeoSmart SuDS Infiltration Suitability (SD50) Map screens the potential for infiltration drainage at the Site and indicates where further assessment is recommended.

-The Site has a low potential for infiltration SuDS, according to the GeoSmart infiltration map due to the impermeable nature of the underlying clay bedrock.
-Guidance states that if infiltration SuDS are not possible, attenuation SuDS with a controlled discharge into nearby surface water feature or existing surface water drainage is recommended.
-This may not be practically feasible for this Site.
+There is a moderate potential for infiltration SuDS in parts of the Site as there may be constraints on the use of infiltration SuDS as a result of the varying permeability of the underlying Claygate Member Bedrock.
+The feasibility of infiltration SuDS is fully discussed in Section 12.

 The map combines information on the thickness and permeability of the underlying material and the depth to the high groundwater table.
 It supports conceptual Site drainage design and the planning of further Site investigation.
-A Site investigation is recommended to investigate groundwater levels and formation thickness, although infiltration testing is not considered necessary given the infiltration suitability.